-Students qualify for the Preschool for All Program by attending Preschool Screenings that occur throughout the school year.
-Through the screening process, staff can determine if a student is at risk of academic failure and qualifies for the grant-funded Preschool for All Program.
-All screenings occur at District Office, located at 41 E. Elmwood Dr., Chicago Heights, IL.
+Students qualify for the Preschool for All Program by attending Preschool Screenings throughout the school year.
+Through screening, staff can determine if a student is at risk of academic failure and qualifies for the grant-funded Preschool for All Program.
+All screenings occur at the District Office, 41 E. Elmwood Dr., Chicago Heights, IL.

 Early Childhood Program

 The Early Childhood Program provides specially designed instruction to eligible students ages 3 through 5.
 Integrated related services are provided by a speech-language pathologist, occupational therapist, and physical therapist.

 District 161 provides appropriate and effective educational programs for students with disabilities.
 Students must meet specific eligibility criteria to identify as a child with a disability.
 Once a child is eligible, an Individualized Educational Plan (IEP) is written.